rajgoel/reveal.js-plugins/audio-slideshow/README.md

 		textToSpeechURL: null,  // the URL to the text to speech converter
 		defaultText: false; 	// use slide text as default for the text to speech converter
 		advance: 0; 		// advance to next slide after given time in milliseconds after audio has played, use negative value to not advance
-		defaultDuration: 5,	// default duration if no audio is available
+		defaultDuration: 5,	// default duration in seconds if no audio is available
 		playerOpacity: 0.05,	// opacity value of audio player if unfocused
 		startAtFragment: false; // when moving to a slide, start at the current fragment or at the start of the slide },